About Happy Paws Photography

 Their Mission:To provide for the health and welfare of the County's animal population through enforcement of the Animal Control Ordinance, resolution of animal-related disputes, and the promotion of adoptions, licensing, spay/neuter, and humane education.

-I also partner with the Animal Welfare League of Alexandria to raise funds through themed photo sessions and to document their events through photography and visual storytelling.
+We also partner with the Animal Welfare League of Alexandria to raise funds through themed photo sessions and to document their events through photography and visual storytelling.
 Together, we've captured the spirit of countless pets and the people who care for them.

 Behind the scenes, we're also working on a special project that celebrates shelter pets in a whole new way.
 I’ll be sharing more on that soon!